-Although all Ph.D. students must advance to candidacy no later than the end of their fifth year of study, adjusted for any approved leaves of absence that the student may have taken, Time to Advancement, Normal Time to Degree and Maximum Time to Degree vary by department.
+According to University and School regulations, all Ph.D. students must advance to candidacy no later than the end of their fifth year of study, adjusted for any approved leaves of absence that the student may have taken.
+In PSB, students must advance to candidacy no later than the end of their fourth year of study, again adjusted for approved leaves of absence, to remain in good standing and be eligible for funding.
+Time to Advancement, Normal Time to Degree and Maximum Time to Degree vary by department.
 Please refer to the table below.